 You see the data sources from which the datasets and dataflows get their data.
 On the data source cards, you see more information that can help identify the source.
 For example, for Azure SQL server you also see the database name.

 If a data source is connected via an on-premises gateway, the gateway information is added to the data source card.
-If you have permissions as either gateway admin or as a data source user, you see more information, such as the gateway name.
+If you have permissions, either as a gateway admin or as a data source user, you see more information, such as the gateway name.

 Datasets and dataflows

-On datasets, you see the last refresh time, and if a dataset is certified or promoted.
+On datasets and dataflows, you see the last refresh time, as well as if the dataset or dataflow is certified or promoted.

-If a report in the workspace is built on a dataset in another workspace, you see the source workspace name on the dataset card.
-Select the source workspace name to go to that workspace.
+If a report in the workspace is built on a dataset or a dataflow that is located in another workspace, you see the source workspace name on the card of that dataset or dataflow.
+Select the name of the source workspace to go to that workspace.

 - For any artifact, select More options (...) to view the options menu.
-It features all the same actions available in list view.
+It features all the same actions that are available in list view.

-To see more metadata on datasets, select the dataset card itself.
-Additional information on the dataset is displayed in a side pane.
+To see more metadata on any artifact, select the artifact card itself.
+Additional information about the artifact is displayed in a side pane.
+In the image below, the side pane displays the metadata of a selected dataset.

 Show lineage for any artifact